Best information security management certifications [2022 update]

 Now, however, IT certifications exist in a myriad of topics, complexities and levels.
-The higher up the chain you get, the more paradoxical these certifications become: on the one hand, they get significantly more specialized, but at the same time they also expand out to cover additional, not necessarily technical, topics.
+The higher up the chain you get, the more paradoxical these certifications become: on the one hand, they get significantly more specialized, but they also expand to cover additional, not necessarily technical, topics.

 1. CISSP — Certified Information Systems Security Professional

 The (ISC)2 Certified Information Systems Security Professional (CISSP) exam covers an enormous amount of material across multiple domains.
 As a result, it is an excellent certification for those going into IS management.
 It is considered a capstone certification because it expects you to be already an experienced security practitioner; in fact, it requires candidates to have at least five years of cumulative, paid work experience in two or more of the eight domains covered, including topics like risk management, security architecture and engineering, identity and access management and software development security.